Upcoming NSERC Doctoral Scholarship (CGS/PGS) Q&A Sessions

 Transcripts

-If you are registered in a degree program in the fall session of the year of application, you must provide a transcript that demonstrates registration in your program.
+If you are registered in a degree program in the fall session of the year of application (2024), you must provide a transcript that demonstrates registration in your program.

 Transcripts are a mandatory requirement to demonstrate eligibility.
 Applications that do not adhere to these instructions and guidelines may be rejected.

-A complete application includes a copy of all up-to-date official transcripts and proof of registration, where applicable.
+At McMaster a complete application includes a copy of ALL up-to-date official transcripts and proof of registration, where applicable.
 NSERC will not accept transcripts and proofs of registration submitted under separate cover.
 Incomplete applications may be rejected.

-• Up-to-date transcripts are defined as official transcripts dated or issued in the fall session of the year of application (if currently registered) or after the last term completed (if not currently registered).
+- Up-to-date transcripts are defined as official transcripts dated or issued in the fall 2024 session (if currently registered) or after the last term completed (if not currently registered).
 As new or ongoing studies may not have been completed at the time of application, up-to-date transcripts may be missing new entries or grades.

 In addition: